keycloak/keycloak/testsuite/integration-arquillian/README.md

 Manages *container lifecycles*.

 `ContainersTestEnricher` is a custom Arquillian observer that handles lifecycles of auth server and app server containers for each test class.
-Containers are started during @BeforeClass - and shut down during @AfterClass event.
+Containers are started during `@BeforeClass` and shut down during `@AfterClass` event.

-*Optionally* each test can be annotated with `@AuthServerContainer("qualifier")` and `@AppServerConatiner("qualifier")` annotations.
+*Optionally* each test class can be annotated with `@AuthServerContainer("qualifier")` and `@AppServerConatiner("qualifier")` annotations to indicate containers required for the test.

-* In case `@AuthServerContainer` is not provided the *auth server qualifier* is loaded from `auth.server.container` property.
+* In case `@AuthServerContainer` is not present the *auth server qualifier* is loaded from `auth.server.container` property.
-* In case `@AppServerContainer` is not provided or it's value is the same as *auth server qualifier*, the app server isn't started.
+* In case `@AppServerContainer` is not present or it's value is the same as *auth server qualifier*, the app server isn't started for the test class.

 ## Admin Console Tests